Calmejane defeats cramp to win Tour stage, Froome stays in control

 Froome holds a 12-second lead over Thomas with in-form Fabio Aru of Italy in third place, 14 seconds off the pace.

-(Reporting by Julien Pretot; Editing by Jon Boyle and Clare Lovell)
+Reporting by Julien Pretot; Editing by Jon Boyle and Clare Lovell